Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 ![reserve page](/docs/screenshots/reserve.png)

+### Cancel Or Extend Bike Rental

+The bikes rented can be managed from the profile page to either extend the rental period or cancel the rental completely

 ### Manage Bikes Page

 the manage bikes page allows a super user to see each of the bikes in the store and it's rentail availability. the manage bikes page allows a super user to return a rental reservation made by a customer.